-Anthony Davis and DeMarcus Cousins didn’t spend all too much time together with the New Orleans Pelicans.
+Anthony Davis and DeMarcus Cousins didn’t spend much time together at the New Orleans Pelicans.
 But, when they did, the pair dominated opposing frontcourts.
-Cousins shared his belief that he and AD would be remembered amongst the top big men duos in basketball had injuries not derailed his career.
+Cousins believes that he and AD would have been remembered amongst the top big men duos in basketball had injuries not derailed his career.

 Advertisement